-12. The estimates are a little smaller than those in Campa and Goldberg (2002).
-One reason is the difference in the frequency of data used in estimations: we employ monthly data, while they employ quarterly data.
-Another reason is the difference in sample periods: we use a longer time series, ranging up until December 2003.
+12 The estimates are a little smaller than those in Campa and Goldberg (2002).
+One reason is the difference in the frequency of data used in estimations: we employ monthly data, while Campa and Goldberg (2002) employ quarterly data.
+Another reason is the difference in sample periods: we use longer time series than Campa and Goldberg (2002), ranging up until December 2003.